 Saturation diving from

 To explore the first 50m beneath the surface, divers can enter the water through:

 • SeaOrbiter’s external lift which takes them directly to -12m to dive in the vessel’s immediate surroundings.

 • Inflatables which can be used to seek out marine creatures within a radius of several miles around SeaOrbiter.

-Divers have the use of open-circuit scuba diving gear or rebreathers operating with air or a gas mixture.
+Divers have the use of open-circuit scuba diving gear or rebreathers operating with a mixture of air or gas.

-Aquanauts can work close to SeaOrbiter breathing gas supplied through an umbilical or can use rebreathers for scuba diving.
+Aquanauts can work close to SeaOrbiter by breathing gas supplied through an umbilical or using rebreathers for scuba diving.

 For the safety of all divers, SeaOrbiter is equipped with a fixed hyperbaric chamber and also portable inflatable chambers.